lord22shark/dekstop/README.md

 ## And how I run this stuff?

-After cloning the repository, open a Terminal or Command Prompt and type the following command in the root directory:
+After cloning the repository, open a Terminal or Command Prompt and type the following command in the project root directory:

 ```bash
 node index.js